OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/09-lcd-screen.md

 Now let's write the main routine for the experiment.
 This script will create an `Lcd` object, and a `TemperatureSensor` object.
 It gets the sensor data from the `TemperatureSensor`, then sends that data to the `Lcd` object to display.
 It does this once and exactly once, so you can call it whenever for a quick update.

 Create a file called `STK09-temperatureLCD.py` and paste the code below into it.
-Copy the file to `/root` on your Omega, run it with Python, and you should get a reading!

 ``` python
 import datetime